Rachel Weisz: 1990s

+2000s

-In 2000, she portrayed Petula in the film Beautiful Creatures, following this up with 2001's Enemy at the Gates, and the 2002 comedy-drama About a Boy, with Hugh Grant, based on Nick Hornby's 1998 novel.
-In 2003, she played Marlee in the adaptation of John Grisham's legal thriller novel The Runaway Jury, along with Dustin Hoffman, John Cusack, and Gene Hackman; and starred in the film adaptation of the romantic comedy-drama play The Shape of Things.
+In 2000, she portrayed Petula in the film Beautiful Creatures, followed by 2001's Enemy at the Gates, and the 2002 comedy-drama About a Boy, with Hugh Grant, based on Nick Hornby's 1998 novel.
+In 2003, she played Marlee in the adaptation of John Grisham's legal thriller novel The Runaway Jury; and starred in the film adaptation of the romantic comedy-drama play The Shape of Things.

-In 2004, Weisz appeared in the comedy Envy, opposite Ben Stiller, Jack Black, and Christopher Walken.
+In 2004, Weisz appeared in the comedy Envy.
 The film failed at the box office.
 Variety opined that Weisz and co-star Amy Poehler "get fewer choice moments than they deserve."
 Her next role was alongside Keanu Reeves in Constantine, based on the comic book Hellblazer.
 Film Threat called her portrayal "effective at projecting scepticism and, eventually, dawning horror".

 Her next appearance, in 2005, was in Fernando Meirelles's The Constant Gardener, a film adaptation of a John le Carré thriller set in the slums of Kibera and Loiyangalani, Kenya.
 Weisz played an activist, Tessa Quayle, married to a British embassy official.
 The film was critically acclaimed, earning Weisz the Academy Award for Best Supporting Actress, the Golden Globe Award for Best Supporting Actress, and the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Supporting Role.
 UK newspaper The Guardian noted that the film "established her in the front rank of British actors", while the BBC wrote: "Weisz is exceptional: film star charisma coupled with raw emotion in a performance to fall in love with".
 In 2006, she received the BAFTA Britannia Award for British Artist of the Year.

-In 2006, Weisz starred in Darren Aronofsky's romantic drama The Fountain.
+In 2006, Weisz starred in American filmmaker Darren Aronofsky's romantic drama The Fountain.
 The San Francisco Chronicle found her portrayal of Queen Isabel "less convincing" than other roles.
 That same year, she provided the voice for Saphira the dragon in the fantasy film Eragon; and rejected an offer to star in The Mummy: Tomb of the Dragon Emperor due to script issues.
 The part eventually went to Maria Bello.
-Her subsequent films include the 2007 Wong Kar-wai drama My Blueberry Nights, and Rian Johnson's 2008 caper film The Brothers Bloom, alongside Adrien Brody and Mark Ruffalo.
+Her subsequent films include the 2007 Wong Kar-wai drama My Blueberry Nights, and Rian Johnson's 2008 caper film The Brothers Bloom.
 In 2009, she played the lead role of Hypatia of Alexandria in the historical drama film Agora, a Spanish production directed by Alejandro Amenábar.
 The New York Times called her portrayal "adept", noting that she imparted "a sympathetic presence".
 That same year, she appeared as Blanche DuBois, in Rob Ashford's revival of the play A Streetcar Named Desire.
-Her performance in the play was praised by the critics, the Daily Telegraph noted that she "rises to the challenge magnificently".
+Her performance in the play was praised by critics, the Daily Telegraph noted that she "rises to the challenge magnificently".